Changing workplace policies and procedures

 Policy review exercises don’t often appear at the top of an HR professional’s list of favourite tasks but HR policies and procedures are an important part of workforce management and need to be maintained and kept up to date.

 Making changes to policies is not always easy though.
 Particular difficulties arise when there is uncertainty about what may or may not be contractual.
 It is not uncommon within larger, complex employer organisations, to see additions and amendments to policies and procedures over a number of years, creating a multi-layered framework that is difficult to navigate.
 This can result in considerable confusion if an employment claim is made.

 If you are embarking on a policy review exercise, or are seeking to tighten up and rationalise your organisation’s suite of policies and procedures, below are our top tips to restoring and maintaining clarity:

-- Ensure a regular review of handbook terms/policies and procedures.
 A culture of ongoing review and change is good.
 It maintains relevance and helps to ensure the retention and passing on of knowledge about what policies and procures there are and what they say.

-- Where there are recognition arrangements with unions then build that ongoing review process (of policies relevant to the recognition arrangements) into the relationship, so that parties expect it regularly.
+Where there are recognition arrangements with unions then build that ongoing review process (of policies relevant to the recognition arrangements) into the relationship so that parties expect it regularly.

 These steps seem a good idea in principle but are often difficult in practice.
-The prospect of analysing a set of complex and disparate policies which have come in to being over many years is a daunting one.
+The prospect of analysing a set of complex and disparate policies which have come into being over many years is a daunting one.
 But it may need to be moved to the top of an HR agenda particularly within organisations where there is a need for change.